Health information on Wikipedia: Other views

 Wikipedia co-founder Jimmy Wales has said that lack of health information increases preventable deaths in emerging markets and that health information from Wikipedia can improve community health.
 Wales presented the Wikipedia Zero project as a channel for delivering health information into places where people have difficulty accessing online information.

 As a result of public interest in the 2014 Ebola virus epidemic in West Africa, Wikipedia became a popular source of information on Ebola.
 Doctors who were Wikipedia contributors said that Wikipedia's quality made it useful.

 Alternative medicine

 People who promote alternative medicine have complained that Wikipedia negatively portrays holistic health treatments including energy medicine, Emotional Freedom Techniques, Thought Field Therapy and Tapas Acupressure Technique.
 In response, Wales has stated, "If you can get your work published in respectable scientific journals – that is to say, if you can produce evidence through replicable scientific experiments, then Wikipedia will cover it appropriately."
 Similar concerns have been raised regarding its coverage of homeopathy.

-Wikipedia policy for articles that "could reasonably be perceived as relating to human health" comes under the policy for medicine-related articles which is science-based.